Robaina/Pynteny/README.md

 ## :notebook_with_decorative_cover: Examples

-In the [examples directory](examples/), you can find a collection of Jupyter Notebooks containing workflows to demonstrate the usate of Pynteny's command line interface as well as the Python API.
+In the [examples directory](docs/examples/), you can find a collection of Jupyter Notebooks containing workflows to demonstrate the usate of Pynteny's command line interface as well as the Python API.
 We invite you to explore Pynteny's web application by executing the command `pynteny app`.
-Find more info in the [wiki pages](https://github.com/Robaina/Pynteny/wiki).
+Find more info in the [documentation](https://robaina.github.io/Pynteny/).

 ## :black_nib: Citation

 If you use this software, please cite it as below:

 Semidán Robaina Estévez.
 (2022).
-Pynteny: synteny-aware hmm searches made easy (Version 0.0.1).
+Pynteny: synteny-aware hmm searches made easy (Version 0.0.4).
 Zenodo. https://doi.org/10.5281/zenodo.7048685